 2. Ph.D.
 Positions

 Considering a Ph.D.
-Degree in Physics and a Job with us?
+Degree in Materials Science or Physics and a Job with us?
 Ask yourself these seven questions:

-1. Do I have a profound love for physics and science that will carry me through inevitable setbacks?
+1. Do I have a profound love for science and Engineering that will carry me through inevitable setbacks?

 2. Am I intellectually curious – the sort of person who needs to know how things work, why they don’t work and how to make things better?